 Additionally, both WPCloudDeploy and WordOps are open-source products available on Github.

-There are three key differences between WPCloudDeploy and WordOps:
+There are four key differences between WPCloudDeploy and WordOps:

 Because both WPCloudDeploy and WordOps are open-source products, they offer similar advantages when it comes to customization.